 The Central African Republic crisis: Fast facts

 - Slightly smaller than the state of Texas, the Central African Republic (CAR) has a population of approximately 4.8 million people and gained independence from France in 1960

-- More than 85% of the population is quite literally “off the grid” — lacking electricity
+- More than 85% of the population lacks electricity

-- CAR is consistently ranked at or near the bottom of the UNDP’s annual Human Development Index, making it the least developed country in the world
+- CAR is consistently ranked at or near the bottom of the UNDP’s annual Human Development Index, making it one of the least developed countries in the world

 CAR is home to both Muslim and Christian communities.
 Since independence, relations between these two groups have mostly been harmonious.
 Many towns and villages were mixed, and intermarriage was common.
 While people from both faiths live throughout the country, the north is predominantly Muslim and the south is mostly Christian.
 Since independence, the majority Christian population has generally held political and economic power.

-Concern has been working in CAR since May 2014 and has reached hundreds of thousands of people.
+Concern has been working in the Central African Republic since 2014, to provide humanitarian assistance, build resilience, and alleviate suffering in conflict-affected communities.
 The complex situation demands a holistic response, so we’re engaged in a range of activities, including: